lucaxbandini/VisageGuard/README.md

 Download Cmake [here](https://cmake.org/download/) (check the box that adds a path for the current user).

-Make a new PyCharm project with the latest version of VisageGuard (when asked to bypass Windows Defender, allow it)
+Create a new PyCharm project with the latest version of VisageGuard (when asked to bypass Windows Defender, allow it)

 Download this [file](https://github.com/Murtaza-Saeed/dlib/blob/master/dlib-19.24.1-cp311-cp311-win_amd64.whl), and place it in the project's directory.
 Then open the PyCharm terminal and use "py -m pip install .\dlib-19.24.1-cp311-cp311-win_amd64.whl"